allisonvaldez/Visualizing_Covid/README.md

 * Choropleth

 ## Contact
-* Feel free to contact team leads with any questions or if you are interested in contributing!
+If there are any questions or concerns the author may be contacted to discuss analysis and methodology.